leclavierfrancais/rpg-companion-sillytavern/README.md

 - **✏️ Live Editing**: Edit stats, thoughts, weather, and more directly in the panels
 - **💾 Per-Swipe Data Storage**: Each swipe preserves its own tracker data

-***Currently, it doesn't work on mobile devices.
-If someone can fix it, that would be great, as I have no way to test it on mobile.***

 ### Smart Features

 - **🔄 Swipe Detection**: Automatically handles swipes and maintains correct tracker context